ZhanYang-nwpu/ZhanYang-nwpu/README.md

 ### 🗞️Recent News
 🔥 **[……]**:

-🎉 **[2025/12]**: I was selected for the **Youth Science and Technology Talent Cultivation Program for Doctoral Students by China Association for Science and Technology**!
+🎉 **[2025/12]**: I was selected for the **Doctoral Student Program of Youth Science and Technology Talents Cultivation Project by China Association for Science and Technology**!

 🔥 **[2025/11]**: A curated list about [Multimodal Large Language Model for UAV Vision-Language Perception](https://github.com/ZhanYang-nwpu/Awesome-Multimodal-Large-Language-Models-for-UAV-Vision-Language-Perception) is created.